CEDStandards/CEDS-IDS/.github/ISSUE_TEMPLATE/CEDS Integrated Data Store and Data Warehouse Use Case.md

 ---

 This is for capturing needs not currently supported by the CEDS model.
-Please do not send or share actual data as examples in this document or in attachments.
+Please do not send or share actual data as examples in this issue or in attachments.

 **Author(s)**